leithdm/lethalapps/README.md

 - :white_check_mark: must maximise future maintainability through documentation, code structure and organisation.
 - :white_check_mark: must ensure that when displaying media files, the site avoids aggressive automatic pop-ups and autoplay of audio; instead letting the user initiate and control such actions.

-(*Note: :white_check_mark: denotes items that have been successfully implemented*.
+(*Note: :white_check_mark: denotes items that have been successfully implemented*).

 ### 1.2 Design

-The overall concept is a modern, eye-catching website that specifically show-cases work performed by the agency, and makes it easy for the customer to get in touch.
-I have designed my project using a *modern* and *minimalist* concept, with an overall clean, crisp look.
+The overall concept is a modern, eye-catching website that show-cases work performed by the agency.
+The primary goal of the site owner is to make it easy for the customer to get in touch regarding new projects.
+The site has been designed using a *modern* and *minimalist* concept, with an overall clean, crisp look.

 #### 1.2.1 Framework